joshleblanc/view_component_reflex/README.md

 ```

 ### omitted_from_state
 Return an array of instance variables you want to omit from state.
-Useful if you have an object
+Only really useful if you're using the session state
-that isn't serializable as an instance variable, like a form.
+adapter, and you have an instance variable that can't be serialized.

 ```ruby
 def omitted_from_state